MARKETING ANALYTICS2025-10-13

 Marketing Mix Modeling is used to measure the effectiveness of a company’s marketing campaigns by analyzing the relationship between marketing spend and sales.

-One of the first steps to understanding your marketing attribution is to determine who, or what is actually responsible for the conversion.
+One of the first steps to understanding your marketing attribution is to determine who, or what, is actually responsible for the conversion.

-Apply customer segmentation to acquire new customers
+Apply customer segmentation to acquire new customers >>> Connect with Us

 How to Build A Marketing Mix Model in 4 Steps

-A Marketing Mix Model is a quantitative tool that helps businesses understand how changes in their marketing efforts (e.g. price, product, promotion, and place) impact their sales and profits.
+A Marketing Mix Model is a quantitative tool that helps businesses understand how changes in their marketing efforts (e.g., price, product, promotion, and place) impact their sales and profits.
 Such a model can be built in four steps:

 1. Establish the business objectives that the Mix Model will help to achieve.